onixary/ssc_wiki_en/docs/custom_forms/overview.md

 - Customize models for any empty or existing form, including soft bone effects
 - Customize abilities for any empty or existing form
-- Modify form descriptions in the Shape Shifter's Codex via localization files
+- Modify form descriptions in the Book of Shape Shifter via localization files

 **Currently unavailable via resource packs/data packs:**